Pit Bull Liability Insurance

 You may be able to improve the chances your pit bull is covered by your homeowners insurance policy or even lower your rate by demonstrating that your dog is well-behaved.
 The following steps can prove your pit bull has a history of safe and obedient behavior:

 By following these steps, you can provide evidence that your pit bull is well-behaved in nature.
-This can demonstrate to your insurer that your dog is a lower insurance risk.
+These actions can demonstrate to your insurer that your dog is a lower insurance risk.
+It also indicates that you are a responsible pet owner committed to working toward proper training and socialization.

 Alternatives to Home Insurance

 Perhaps you want to keep your homeowners insurance coverage because you like your provider or rate, but your insurer refuses to include coverage in your policy for your pit bull.
-In this situation, you may be able to keep your home insurance coverage and obtain an alternative form of coverage for your dog:
+In this situation, you may be able to keep your home insurance coverage and obtain an alternative form of coverage for your dog.
+Alternate coverage options include the following.

-• Buy an umbrella policy: One of your alternatives is an umbrella policy.
-This can be purchased to combine multiple forms of coverage for your home, car and dog.
+One of your alternatives is an umbrella policy.
+You can purchase this policy to combine multiple forms of coverage for your home, car, and dog.
 An umbrella policy supplements your home insurance policy by giving you a larger liability limit.
 For example, if you are responsible for $300,000 worth of damages or injuries and your home insurance policy’s personal liability limit is $200,000, your umbrella policy will cover the $100,000 difference.

-• Ask about an exception: Even if pit bulls are on your insurer’s prohibited list, you may want to ask if you can get an exception.
+Even if pit bulls are on your insurer’s prohibited list, you may want to ask if you can get an exception.
 Exceptions are typically granted for service dogs or dogs that have obtained a Canine Good Citizen certificate.
+This certificate comes after a 10-skill test with an approved evaluator.
+Many dog trainers offer training and testing opportunities.

-• Purchase pit bull liability insurance: As an alternative to buying a new home insurance policy, you can choose to purchase pit bull liability insurance as a stand-alone policy.
-This is coverage specifically for your pit bull, and it may cover any injuries, casualties, or property damage your pit bull causes.
+As an alternative to buying a new home insurance policy, you can choose to purchase pit bull liability insurance as a stand-alone policy.
+This coverage specifically includes your pit bull, and it may cover any injuries, casualties, or property damage your pit bull causes.

 Some dog owners may think they can exclude their dogs from coverage and forego pet liability insurance altogether.
 However, if you choose to exclude your pit bull from coverage, you will not have insurance for any liability claims that arise if your dog bites or injures someone.
 You will be personally responsible for the damages and costs if you are sued.
 We recommend obtaining pet liability insurance to ensure you are covered in the event of an accident.